turingschool/backend-curriculum-site/module1/lessons/ruby_object_model_alt.markdown

 #### Extension
 Read Camilo Reyes' ["Understanding the Object Model."](https://www.sitepoint.com/understanding-object-model/)

+## Variables
+Now that we know about scopes and bindings, it will also be helpful to have some language to describe the variables available to us.

+* `Instance variables` (`@name`) begin with @.
+Uninitialized instance variables have the value nil and produce warnings with the -w option.
+* `Local variables` (`name`) begin with a lowercase letter or `_`.
+The scope of a local variable ranges from class, module, def, or do to the corresponding end or from a block's opening brace to its close brace {}.
+* `Constants` (`BIBLICAL_NAMES`) begin with an uppercase letter.
+Constants defined within a class or module can be accessed from within that class or module, and those defined outside a class or module can be accessed globally.

 ## Bindings
 When you invoke a method on an instance, Ruby follows a pattern for locating the definition of that method.